Yue00831/Yue00831.github.io/index.md

 ## Beyond Research

-I am passionate about building tools that make science easier for others.
-Check out some of our contributions to [Gorilla Open Science]([https://gorilla.sc/](https://app.gorilla.sc/openmaterials/1152228)), design features and tools to make experimental workflows more intuitive and data processing more accessible for others.
+I am passionate about building tools that make science more accessible.
+Check out some of my contributions to [Gorilla Open Science](https://app.gorilla.sc/openmaterials/1152228), including designing features and tools that (I hope to) make experimental workflows more intuitive and data processing easier for others.

 ## Contact